shenwzh3/RGAT-ABSA/README.md

 Download the pytorch version pre-trained `bert-base-uncased` model and vocabury from the link provided by huggingface.
 Then change the value of parameter `--bert_model_dir` to the directory of the bert model.

 ## Preprocess
 The preprocess codes are in `data_preprocess_semeval.py` and `data_preprocess_twitter.py`.
-However we already providedt the preprocessed datasets with dependency parcing results in `./data/`, so you can skip preprocess.
+However we already provided the preprocessed datasets with dependency parcing results in `./data/`, so you can skip preprocess.

 ## Training
 Run: